 First he had to destroy the linguistic capacity of one Hillary Dare, who, unable to reject him with words, would be forced, ironically by her word, to usher him into the halls of the new and hopefully ripe government of Liberia.
 She was the head chef to the upper echelons, and without her approval his proposal would never make it to the president.

 It had to be a multifaceted dish, one that could sparkle more than the finest diamond inlay.
 It needed to be something only he could come up with, otherwise he couldn’t make the argument that he was the only man capable of the task.

 It needed to be American.
 As the freeborn and the freed and self-liberated made their way back to Africa they took with them notes of the food they’d known all their lives.
 Tomatoes.
 Okra.
 Rice.

 It also needed an African spirit, an avatar of flavor that could bring all of these elements together into the most persuasive argument of Wilmot’s life.
 That avatar would be jollof rice.
-It was a robust dish, spiced with Scotch bonnet papers and deeply colored with tomato paste.
+It was a robust dish, spiced with Scotch bonnet peppers and deeply colored with tomato paste.
 It did magnificent work, and was capable of supporting a filet of fish and sauce with all the vigor of Atlas adjusting the globe on his shoulders.